Positioning the services of accounting firms

-We’ve successfully helped hundreds of accountants embark on their advisory journeys and advance their capabilities.
+We’ve successfully helped hundreds of accountants and accountants, small business owners and accounting firms embark on their advisory journeys and advance their capabilities.
 But, it’s not as easy as flipping a switch.
-How you position your new way of working will impact how open your clients will be to taking up your advisory services.
+How you position your new way of working will impact how open your clients will be to taking up your accounting advisory services.
 It’s an exciting new journey so put that on full display.

-Getting your marketing right will help you increase revenue, retention and improve the value of your services to your clients.
+Getting your marketing for accounting right will help you increase revenue, retention and improve the value of your services to your clients.

-Read on to learn how to position your new advisory services to your clients, defining your brand, creating content and our fail-safe tips for social media.
+Read on to learn how to position your new advisory services to your clients, defining your brand, creating content, and our fail-safe tips for a social media member.

-Pitching advisory isn’t like signing new clients up for compliance and tax services.
+Pitching advisory isn’t like signing new clients and accounting professionals up for compliance and tax services.
 Advisory is something you need to introduce and demonstrate the benefits to your clients.

 However, making advisory an integral part of your client acquisition discussions has a significant impact on both the success rate of new client wins and the speed with which they sign up.